outreachy/website/docs/intern-agreement.md

 confirmations.
 Payments may be issued earlier than scheduled deadlines below, but interns should not rely on earlier payments.

- * $2,000 will be sent to you by or around January 12, 2022 if your Volunteer Mentor confirms to Conservancy by December 13, 2021 that you are in good standing.
+ * $2,000 will be sent to you by or around January 12, 2022 if Outreachy organizers confirm to Conservancy by December 13, 2021 that you are in good standing.
 If Conservancy receives such confirmation late, your payment will be delayed.
 If such confirmation is not received, you will not receive payment.

- * $2,000 will be sent to you by or around February 16, 2022 if your Volunteer Mentor confirms to Conservancy by January 17, 2022 that you are in good standing.
+ * $2,000 will be sent to you by or around February 16, 2022 if Outreachy organizers confirm to Conservancy by January 17, 2022 that you are in good standing.
    If Conservancy receives such confirmation late, your payment will be delayed.
    If such confirmation is not received, you will not receive payment.